-Legacy Christian Academy will retain records to document compliance with the requirements of the wellness policy with the Food Service Director.
-Documentation maintained will include but will not be limited to:
+Legacy Christian Academy will retain records to document compliance with the requirements of the wellness policy on the Ambassador Net.
+Documentation maintained in this location will include but will not be limited to:

-- The written Wellness Policy - Documentation demonstrating compliance with school community involvement requirements, including: - o Efforts to actively solicit SWC membership from the required stakeholder groups; and - these groups' participation in the development, implementation, and periodic review and update of the Wellness Policy; - o documentation of annual policy progress reports for the school. - Documentation demonstrating compliance with public notification requirements, including methods by which the wellness policy, annual progress reports, are made available to the public; and efforts to actively notify families about the availability of the Wellness Policy.
+- The written wellness policy; - Documentation demonstrating compliance with school community involvement requirements, including - 1) Efforts to actively solicit SWC membership from the required stakeholder groups; and - 2) These groups' participation in the development, implementation, and periodic review and update of the wellness policy; - Documentation of annual policy progress reports for each school - Documentation demonstrating compliance with public notification requirements, including: - 1) Methods by which the wellness policy, annual progress reports, are made available to the public; and - 2) Efforts to actively notify families about the availability of wellness policy.

-6.4 Annual Progress Reports
+Annual Progress Reports